pydoit/doit/doc/tutorial_1.rst

 A task name is taken from the function name, in this case the name is ``imports``.

-The most important Task metadata is ``actions``, this defines what will be done when a task is executed.
+The most important *Task* metadata is ``actions``, this defines what will be done when a task is executed.

-Note that ``actions`` is list where its element is a string with a shell command.
+Note that ``actions`` is a list where its element are a string with a shell command.

 task execution